TrueFiEng/useDApp/docs/source/coingecko.rst

 useCoingeckoPrice
 ====================

-Given base token name and the support currencies to get token price from CoinGecko.
+Given base token name and the supported currencies to get token price from CoinGecko.

 **Parameters**

 - ``base: string`` - the token name that you can get at URL while search in CoinGecko.
 Or find the token from https://api.coingecko.com/api/v3/coins/list
-- ``quote: string`` - (optional) the support currencies in CoinGecko.
+- ``quote: string`` - (optional) the supported currencies in CoinGecko.
 Default quote is `usd`.
 See https://api.coingecko.com/api/v3/simple/supported_vs_currencies

 **Returns**